FailAcademy/learning/web-dev-foundation/_slides/02-rwd/05-web-fonts-slides.md

 ### Contrast

-When pairing typefaces, make sure they are discernibly different.
+When pairing typefaces, make sure they are discernibly different from one another.

 ---
 class: center, middle